 What’s the Difference Between Mobile Workforce Management and Field Service Management?

 Most people use the terms “field worker” and “mobile worker” interchangeably.
 That’s cool, say whatever you want!
-Our customers do, and we love our customers.
 It’s not the terms that matter—it’s what you are trying to achieve for your business that separates mobile workforce management from field service management.

 But let’s just be clear about how these terms are different.